Ben and Jerry’s Cherry Garcia Ice Cream

 Instructions

-• In a medium-sized mixing bowl whisk the eggs in until light and fluffy.
-Whisk in the sugar, a little at a time, then continue whisking until completely blended, Add heavy cream and milk and whisk to blend thoroughly.
+2. In a medium-sized mixing bowl whisk the eggs in until light and fluffy.
+Whisk in the sugar, a little at a time, then continue whisking until completely blended, Add heavy cream, milk, and vanilla extract then whisk to blend thoroughly.

-• Transfer the mixture to the ice cream maker and freeze following the manufacturer's instructions.
+3. Transfer the mixture to the ice cream machine and freeze following the manufacturer's instructions.

 Video